NikhilSawal/100DaysOfMLCode/multiple_linear_regression/readme.md

 From the above lines of code, we have a dataset, `train1` that does not include the unusual observations.
 Now we will fit model 2 and 3 with this new data set, and see if we get different values.
 We do this analysis, because clearly discarding the outliers can get trickier, since outliers can be unusual but perfectly plausible values. \[\] Deleting these values to improve the fit of the equation can be dangerous as it can give the user a false sense of precision.

 Now we fit model 2 & 3 without outliers and call them `lm.fit21` and `lm.fit31` respectively.
-Later we compare model 2 vs. model 21 & model 3 vs. model 31 and compare the values the coefficient estimates (i.e the betas), MSE, R^2, Adj.
+Later we compare model 2 vs. model 21 & model 3 vs. model 31 and compare the coefficient estimates (i.e the betas), MSE, R^2, Adj.
 R^2 and see if there is a difference.

 Model 2 w/o Outliers
 --------------------